Saying 'No'.

 The former, fearless and child-like in its curiosity.

-The latter, programmed to make what it considers 'safety' its highest priority.
+The latter, programmed to make what it considers 'safety', for that same 'child', its highest priority.

 Where does this lead to?

-The question at the crossroads I'd referred to.
+The question at the crossroads I'd referred to earlier.

 And that question isn't really "How do I say no?"